teracow/googliser/README.md

 4 : could not get a list of search results from Google.
 5 : image download ran out of images.
 6 : thumbnail gallery build failed.
 7 : unable to create a temporary build directory.
+8 : Internet inaccessible.

 ---
 ## ![#c5f015](images/lime.png) Notes